 STARTALK

-The Pitt STARTALK Russian Program will be administered by the University of Pittsburgh’s Center for Russian, East European, and Eurasian Studies (REEES), offering an intensive three-week residential Russian language summer camp from June 25 to July 15, 2023, with pre-camp online activities in March-May 2023 and post-camp online language and culture activities in September 2023 through May 2024.
-The curriculum will be based on the theme “That Diverse Russian-Speaking World!”, through which students will be introduced to the cultural diversity of Russia’s regions and to other cultures in which the Russian language is spoken daily.
-The language curriculum is proficiency-based and student-centered, developing language skills in all modes required for successful communication—speaking, listening, reading, and writing, with a goal of ACTFL Novice Mid to Novice High proficiency for students in the beginning group and Novice High to Intermediate Low for students in the continuing group.
-Other anticipated outcomes include the students’ increased cultural competence and college and career readiness.
-The program is for 20 students entering grades 10 through 12, providing a total of 200 instructional hours.
-REEES partners with three high schools that offer academic year Russian language programs (Pittsburgh Brashear High School, Pritzker College Prep, and The Noble Academy) to recruit participants, while also accepting applications from students at other U.S. high schools.
+The Pitt STARTALK Russian Program will be administered by the University of Pittsburgh’s Center for Russian, East European, and Eurasian Studies (REEES), offering an intensive three-week residential Russian language summer camp from June 23 to July 12, 2025.
+The curriculum will be based on the theme “Modern Technology, Artificial Intelligence, and Cybersecurity” through which students will be introduced to various topics related to computer studies, computer-assisted language learning, Internet culture, cybersecurity, machine learning, etc. in the target language (Russian).
+The language curriculum will be performance-based, content-based, and student-centered, developing language skills in all modes required for successful communication—speaking, listening, reading, and writing, with a goal of ACTFL Intermediate High proficiency for students in Group 1 and Advance Low to Advance Mid for students in Group 2.
+Other anticipated outcomes include the students’ increased cultural competence and professional career readiness in a number of fields such as cybersecurity, data analysis, computational linguistics, digital humanities, and many more.
+The program is for 20 students entering first year in college through the senior year, both second language learners and heritage speakers, providing a total of 120 instructional hours.
+Besides working closely with the School of Computing and Information at Pitt and their students, REEES will partner up with other universities which have strong focus on technology, computer sciences, and cybersecurity and offer Russian language classes and/or Russian Major/Minor to recruit participants, while also accepting applications from students at other U.S. colleges.

 Requirements and eligibility